Equal Employment Opportunity and Non-Discrimination Policy

 We are focused on giving a comprehensive and inviting ADA Policy for all individuals from our staff, to our customers, volunteers, subcontractors, and merchants.

-Nova Pathfinder Healthcare, does not and will not discriminate or segregate based on race, shading, religion (ideology), sex, sex articulation, age, national root (heritage), handicap disability, inability, conjugal status, sexual direction, or military status, in any of its orientation, or military status, in any of its activities or operations.
+Nova Pathfinder Limited does not and will not discriminate or segregate based on race, shading, religion (ideology), sex, sex articulation, age, national root (heritage), handicap disability, inability, conjugal status, sexual direction, or military status, in any of its orientation, or military status, in any of its activities or operations.
 These exercises incorporate, yet are not constrained to, enlisting and terminating of staff, determination of volunteers and merchants, and arrangement of administrations.

-Nova Pathfinder Healthcare is an equal opportunity employer.
+Nova Pathfinder Limited is an equal opportunity employer.
 We won’t segregate and we will make agreed move measures to guarantee against separation in work, enlistment, ads for business, remuneration, end, overhauling, advancements, and different states of work against any worker or occupation candidate on the basis of race, shading, sex, national beginning, age, religion, ideology, handicap, veteran’s status, sexual direction, sex personality or sex articulation.

 The ADA defines service animals as dogs trained to do work or perform tasks for people with disabilities such as work or tasks guiding people who are blind, alerting people who are deaf, alerting and protecting a person who is having a seizure, pulling a wheelchair, reminding a person with mental illness to take prescribed medications, calming a person with Post Traumatic Stress Disorder (PTSD) during an anxiety attack, or performing other duties.
 Service animals are working animals, not pets.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.